PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 Although rare, some people develop long-lasting illnesses and injuries as a result of a vaccination.
 For example, people with the following injuries have filed claims through the National Vaccine Injury Compensation Program after receiving a flu shot:

 If you were diagnosed with any of these injuries after receiving a flu shot, it’s important to contact an experienced vaccine injury attorney right away.
-There are time limits on when you can file a claim.
+There are time limits on filing a claim.

 What does a vaccine injury attorney do?